Analog Trip: Development and casting

 Director and producer, Kim Ji-seon said the idea of creating a program that showcase the raw and true appearances of the cast started back in 2018.
-She explained that while she was working with signed artist from SM Entertainment, she realised that they have a deeper and more meaningful relationships between them.
+She explained that while she was working with signed artists from SM Entertainment, she realised that they have a deeper and more meaningful relationships between them.
 It was more evident among the members of TVXQ and Super Junior who shared the same living quarters while they were still trainees, and grew into popularity together.
 Despite that, their relationship had never been documented on film before.

 Kota Asakura, the director of YouTube Original for the APAC region said that both groups debuted at young age and does not have the opportunity to create memories, thus the travel documentary gave them chance to gain world experience.
 He further said the cast are chosen because they have good relationship and chemistry with each other.
 Kim stated that they chose travel documentary as the genre for Analog Trip as it combined the show format that was favoured by the South Korean yet did not alienate the international viewer even with the language barrier.

 Filming

 In March 2019, a circular by the Ministry of Tourism of Indonesia, dated 13 March 2019, was leaked online.
 It stated that a crew of 60 people from SM Production and Denise Production were to film around Yogyakarta from 20 to 24 March 2019, with the members of the duo TVXQ and boyband Super Junior as actors.
 The actual principal photography was carried out from 19 to 24 March 2019 in Indonesia.
 It was held at Bali on 19 March 2019 and Yogyakarta, from 20 to 24 March 2019.
 The cast stated that despite having travelled to Indonesia multiple times for work before, it was their first time going to Bali and Yogyakarta.
 Additional shooting for inserts was held for about ten days after the principal photography is finished.

 A few tourist attractions were featured in the series.
 They are Borobudur temple, Mount Merapi, Jomblang cave, Parangtritis beach and Prambanan temple.
 The producer, Kim Ji-seon said that she chose Indonesia as the setting due to the country's tendency of preserving the cultural heritages.
 She felt that it was a place where the cast could explore their friendship in the past and present, and have the experience of going for a school trip.

-The documentary was shot in 4K resolution, making it the first Korean show to aired on YouTube to do so.
+The documentary was shot in 4K resolution, making it the first Korean show to air on YouTube to do so.
 Because of this, the crew had to build new hard drives to accommodate the large size of the raw films.
 The post-production process took up to six months to finish as it had to go through four major editing processes.